CTSRD-CHERI/cheri-exercises/src/exercises/cheriabi/README.md

 1. Compile `perm-vmem.c` for both the baseline (`perm-vmem-baseline`) and CHERI-enabled (`perm-vmem-cheri`) architectures.

 2. Run these programs and observe their outputs.
+The `printf` format strings for capabilities, `%p` and `%#p`, elide some usually-excessive details, and `CHERI_PERM_SW_VMEM` is generally regarded as one such.  `gdb`'s pretty-printing, similarly.
+However, we can programmatically extract the permissions field and display it.

-3. The `printf` format strings for capabilities, `%p` and `%#p`, elide some usually-excessive details, and `CHERI_PERM_SW_VMEM` is generally regarded as one such.  `gdb`'s pretty-printing, similarly.
+3. Modify `perm-vmem.c` to verify that `madvise(MADV_FREE)` and

-...
+   `mmap(MAP_FIXED)` also are permitted for the capability returned directly from `mmap` but are not permitted for the heap-derived pointer.

 ## The Kernel as a Potentially Confused Deputy